Visiting Montjuïc, Barcelona: 11 Top Attractions, Tours & Hotels

 11 Museu Etnològic

 The Ethnology Museum is near the Exhibition Center in Montjuïc Park.
 Built in 1973 and specially designed for exhibitions, the building features large windows providing natural light that is ideal for exhibit displays.
-The impressive collection contains around 20,000 items.
-The collection represents the cultures of Asia, Africa, America, and Oceania, with a special focus on the ethnographic and social aspects of each region.
+The impressive collection contains upwards of 30,000 items, which are displayed in rotating themed exhibitions that encourage visitors to consider both the individuality and the universality of human culture.
+The collection represents the cultures of Asia, Africa, America, and Oceania, with a special focus on the social aspects of each region and their similarities and differences.

 Address: Passeig de Santa Madrona, Barcelona